FirmwGuy/CEP/docs/L0_KERNEL/topics/DEVELOPER-HANDBOOK.md

 ### Coding Conventions
 - Assertions everywhere: validate pointers, modes, and index ranges.
 Fail fast in debug.
+- Instrumentation should stay sparse and meaningful: log state only when it changes, immediately after the mutation, so traces capture transitions rather than steady-state noise.
 - Avoid hidden side effects: functions that mutate also document store/indexing prerequisites (e.g., insertion-only vs. dictionary vs. sorted modes).
 - Clear lifetimes: if you allocate, you free.
 For DATA, always set destructor or adopt ownership.
 - Use `cep_cell_transfer` to move contents between cells without deep copy; only use deep clone when needed.